pdwaggoner/python-to-tidy-R/Parallel Computing.md

 ## In R

-In R, the closest equivalent to the parallel computing library for Python, `dask`, is the `future` package, though there are som other options listed below.
+In R, the closest equivalent to the parallel computing library for Python, `dask`, is the `future` package, though there are some other options listed below.

 1. **future**: The `future` package in R allows you to write code that can be evaluated asynchronously in the background.
 It provides a high-level API for parallel and distributed computing.
 You can use it to parallelize operations on data frames, lists, or other data structures.